When She Leads: Teaching Teens to Code, and Beyond

 Host of this episode of When She Leads:

-Laura Santana is a Senior Leadership Solutions Partner at CCL, working across sectors with global clients to address the challenges created by disruption and globalization.
+Laura Santana is a former Senior Leadership Solutions Partner at CCL, working across sectors with global clients to address the challenges created by disruption and globalization.
 She designs customized solutions for leadership development, with impact beyond the classroom.
 As a consultant, speaker and author, Laura’s focus is on vertical development, cultural agility, globalization and addressing the challenges facing women leaders.